cloudfoundry-attic/v1-dummy-broker-release/README.md

 When you're ready, create the record of that token in the cloud controller with the following command:

     cf create-service-auth-token v1-test pivotal-software <the token>

+### Acceptance Tests
+For instructions on running the acceptance tests in ./acceptance_tests, see [the instructions for cf-acceptance-tests](https://github.com/cloudfoundry/cf-acceptance-tests/blob/master/README.md)
+NOTE: These acceptance tests cannot be run in parallel, and --node=1 is hard-coded.